 Cameron - A Scottish surname, recorded since the 15th century as the name of a notable West Highland clan.
 It derives from the Scots Gaelic cam "crooked" and sròn "nose".
 Its use as a first name dates back to the 18th century .
 In 2011 the name ranked #12 in Scotland for boys, and #487 (6 births) for girls.

 Callum - Calum is Scottish form of Columba, a name derived from the Latin columba "dove."
 St Columba is one of Scotland's most notable saints and is credited with founding the monastery on Iona.
-The name was popular in Scotland in the Middle Ages, and saw a peak in usage again in the 19th century.
+The name was common in Scotland in the Middle Ages, and saw a peak in usage again in the 19th century.
 Callum is the most popular spelling at #15, with Calum at #64.

 Aiden - A Gaelic name, originally from Ireland, derived from áed "fire."
 Irish born St Aidan, another popular saint in Scotland, was a monk at the monastery on Iona, who became the first bishop of Lindisfarne.
 In 2011, Aiden ranked #20 and Aidan was #57.

 Finlay - The Anglicised form of the Gaelic name Fionnlagh, from fionn "white, fair" and laogh "warrior, champion."
 It was rather popular in Scotland in the 19th century, and can also be found as a surname.
 Finlay ranked at #21 in 2011 with spellings Findlay and Finley at #169 and #335 respectively.